mhieupham1/kloc/README.md

 ### 4. Notes & Best Practices

 - Always tag at the **end commit** of each feature, not at the start.
+- **Keep your working directory clean** before running the comparison script, as it switches between commits frequently.
 - If you forget to tag, use `git log` to find the correct commit and tag it retroactively:
   ```bash
   git tag end-feature-name <commit_sha>